yvelikova/axway-open-docs/content/en/docs/apigtw_install/install_deploy_tools.md

 "linkTitle": "Install the Package and Deploy tools", "weight":"22",
 "date": "2019-10-02",
-"description": "Automate processes in your gateway system for continuous integration.
-For example, generate gateway configuration packages from API team development projects, and build and deploy configurations to the gateway group instances."
+"description": "Install tools to automate processes for continuous integration."
 }

 You can use the API Gateway Package and Deploy tools to automate processes in your API Gateway system for continuous integration.
 For example, this includes generating gateway configuration packages from API team development projects, and building and deploying configurations to the gateway group instances.